 Watch this video and learn more about Yoyo dieting, its immediate and long-term effects on our body.

-The first thing that happens is that any time you restrict calories in the body, the first thing your body says is, “what was going on?” – is thinking its genetics are hardwired for famine, alright.
-Something is happening in the environment we gotta be really careful, we gotta conserve our energy.
-So the first thing when we send that scarcity singles were genetics.The first thing our body thinks is famine.
-And it’s gonna turn down our thyroid hormone.
-To our thyroid again, this is essentially the thermostat of our body.
-So we turn it down a little bit, it gonna basically run a little less energy, run a little colder, maybe a little less brainpower.
+The first thing that happens is that any time you restrict calories from the body, the first thing your body says is, “Whoa, what's going on?” – it's thinking genetics are hardwired for famine.
+Something is happening in the environment we got to be really careful, we got to conserve our energy.
+So the first thing when we send that scarcity signal to our genetics, the first thing our body thinks is famine.
+And it’s going to turn down our thyroid hormone.
+So our thyroid again, this is essentially the thermostat of our body.
+So we turn it down a little bit, it's going to basically run a little less energy, run a little colder, maybe a little less brainpower.
 It’s trying to conserve energy.
-And then we start to hardwire the metabolism.
-Instead of it to burn fat and fuel efficiently and easy, we start to tell our body, “ know what, store that energy in the fat cell over rainy day.
+And then we start to hard wire the metabolism, instead of it to burn fat and fuel efficiently and easy, we start to tell our body, “Know what, store that energy in the fat cell for a rainy day.
 We’re okay for a little fatigue.
 You rather have that reservoir or fuel so that if we need it, we got it.”

 I hope this talk benefited you.
 For any questions, feel free and visit http://justinhealth.com and/or email the office.
-Thanks.
-Have a great day.